Column: Lawrence just wanted to play, now he must watch

-It remains to be seen if he’ll be able to play next weekend in one of the biggest games of the season against No. 4 Notre Dame.
+More stunningly, he won’t be able to play next weekend in one of the biggest games of the season against No. 4 Notre Dame because of Atlantic Coast Conference protocols.

 “My symptoms have been fairly mild while I’m following the protocol from Clemson and the ACC,” Lawrence wrote on Twitter.
 “The only thing that hurts is missing an opportunity to be with my teammates this weekend and play the game I love.”